 - NFTs can also be used as collateral in decentralized finance.

-Colored Coins are more than just tokenization
+Digital assets are more than tokenization

 IOTA Digital Assets are more than just a competitor to ERC-20 tokens and the ability to tokenize things in the IOTA protocol.
 They are much more important because they enable “consensus over data.”